 16. The FBAR Deadline Falls on Tax Day

-The FBAR deadline is April 15th (consistent with this year’s federal income tax due date), with an automatic extension to October 15th.
+The FBAR deadline is April 15th (the same as the federal income tax due date), with an automatic extension to October 15th.
 The FBAR is filed separately from the regular income tax return.

 17. You May Need to File FATCA Form 8938